xcuadrado/api/scope_of_work_integration.md

 adwords account.
 This interface is to be developed by the easymarketing partners.

+The module must provide proper possibilities for the user to select which products / categories are to be exported (provided in the JSON interface).

+Further missing attributes must be added to the shopsystem so that the user can configure it, e.g. google category, google product type.

 The process is usually the following:

 * The user creates an EASYMARKETING account.